cloudify-cosmo/cloudify-gcp-plugin/docs/types.rst

     A GCP GlobalAddress.

     GlobalAddress can only be used together with GlobalForwardingRule.
     If you want to connect a static IP to an Instance, use StaticIP instead.

+.. admonition:: Deprecated
+    :class: warning

+    alias for :cfy:node:`cloudify.gcp.nodes.GlobalAddress`

     .. cfy:node:: cloudify.gcp.nodes.StaticIP

-    *Deprecated* alias for ``GlobalAddress``

 .. cfy:node:: cloudify.gcp.nodes.BackendService